-Oxygen is required to sustain life and the body requires a balance of the gas to operate within.
-With oxygen exposure, too much, too little, or more than average over a long duration can cause serious problems.
+Oxygen is required to sustain life and the body requires quite a specific amount of oxygen to function properly.
+Too much, too little, or more than average amounts of oxygen over a long duration can each cause serious health problems.

-In the “Physics” unit, you learned about partial pressure: Air is made up of 21% oxygen and 79% nitrogen at sea level.
+In the “Physics” unit, you learned about partial pressure.
+For the sake of scuba-diving calculations, air is considered to be made up of 21% oxygen and 79% nitrogen at sea level.
 So, the partial pressure of oxygen at sea level is 0.21.
-As we descend underwater, the pressure increases, and so do the partial pressures.
+As you descend underwater, the pressure increases, and so do the partial pressures of each gas.

-The respiratory and circulatory systems will operate within an oxygen partial-pressure limit of 1.6 bar/ata (maximum) and 0.16 bar/ata (minimum).
-Going above and or below these parameters is dangerous.
+In basic terms. your respiratory and circulatory systems will operate within an oxygen partial-pressure limit of 1.6 bar/ata (maximum) and 0.16 bar/ata (minimum).
+Going above or below these parameters carries very real risks.